lukaszsobek/product-listing-page/README.md

 ## Test coverage:
 - Components (smart & dumb), actions, components, reducers, store, middleware

-## Note:
-- Scss in this app would have been overkill.
-There are, however css variables for colors and a little bit of BEM mixed in.

 ## To Do:
 - Fetching Products from an external api
-- Add showing active filters